questdb/questdb.io/docs/operations/data-retention.md

 └── 2021-01-05
 ```

-Partitions can be dropped using the following queries:
+Partitions can be dropped using the following query:

 ```
 --Delete days before 2021-01-03